c0wsaysmoo/plane-tracker-rgb-pi/README.md

 <img width="807" height="1022" alt="flight_path" src="https://github.com/user-attachments/assets/01c5ba22-3228-4f26-b91b-caa4a0a1f9e9" />

 Map will show the top 3 (by default) farthest flights, and the top 3 closest ping'd flights to your location.
 Solid lines is the flown section and dashed is unflown.
 Uses actual flight path travelled (if available) then uses calculated Great-circle distance for the remainder.
 If no flight path travelled available then uses Great-circle distance for both.
+(If you want to reset your maps to take advantage of the newer flight path data, delete the farthest.txt file and reboot)

 ![email](https://github.com/user-attachments/assets/491c5725-9c3d-413e-bee3-54d88ab9d696)